jimpick/bushpilot-monogatari/en/index.md

 ## Logging Record

-We flew from Vancouver to Campbell River on a Twin Otter floatplane, then transferred to a De Havilland Beaver floatplane, and arrived at Dury Inlet in about two and a half hours.
+We flew from Vancouver to Campbell River on a Twin Otter floatplane, then transferred to a De Havilland Beaver floatplane, and arrived at Drury Inlet in about two and a half hours.

 There are no roads here and the only means of transportation is by seaplane.